intel-analytics/ipex-llm/python/llm/example/GPU/LLM-Finetuning/QLoRA/alpaca-qlora/README.md

 <details>
   <summary> Show LLaMA2-70B examples </summary>

-Different from `LLaMA2-7B` and `LLaMA2-13B`, it is recommonded to save the model with bigdl-llm low-bit optimization first to avoid large amount of CPU memory usage.
+Different from `LLaMA2-7B` and `LLaMA2-13B`, it is recommonded to save the model with ipex-llm low-bit optimization first to avoid large amount of CPU memory usage.
 And DeepSpeed ZeRO2 technology is used during finetuning.

 ##### Finetuning LLaMA2-70B on one Intel Data Center GPU Max 1550